anandangalig/DNA/README.md

   * _Clone the project directory from https://github.com/anandangalig/DNA.git_

   * _Initiate MAMP in the highest level of the cloned directory_

+  * _Use 'dna' as username and password for all database and Drupal site set-up purposes_

   * _Open PHPMyAdmin, create a new database, and import the latest zipped .sql file from the db-backup folder_